 Vashon Island Hiking By Bike

-The trails in Island Center Forest would be fun to bike, and some of the Dockton Forest trails are open to bikes.
+The trails in Island Center Forest would be fun to bike, and many of the trails on the island are open to bikes (especially Island Center Forest and Dockton Forest).
 You can also leave your bike at the trailhead and hike the trails after biking to them!
 To get there from Seattle (you can also take the ferry from Pt Defiance in Tacoma to the south side of the island in Tahlequah), first you’ll need to get to the Fauntleroy Ferry Terminal.
 You could either bike there from home, or you could take your bike on the Rapid Ride C Line to the fauntleroy ferry terminal.

 Once on the island, you’ll unload before the cars and then you’ll hit the hardest part of the ride, the ferry hill!
 You can always take the bus or walk up the hill too if you’re not up for it.
 The ride to the Island Center Forest trailhead is about 6 miles from the ferry, going through the town of Vashon (where the restaurants and shops are).
 After the ferry hill the ride is mostly flat.
 You’ll stay on the main road until you turn right on SW 178th St (just past the town), then left on 103rd Ave SW, right onto Gateway Trail and finally right on SW 188th St (there are signs when you leave the main road).

 To continue on to Dockton Forest, It’s an additional 6 miles.
 Instead of turning right past the town, continue straight to SW 204th St and turn right, then angle right onto Monument Road, and angle left onto Quartermaster Drive.
 Turn right onto Dockton Road which will take you straight to the park!